-desire to possess bodies suited to the needs of the intellectual man.
+While we wish to subordinate physical development to moral and mental culture, it is our plan, as set forth in our motto, "A Sound Mind in a Sound Body," to inspire our students with a desire to possess bodies suited to the needs of the intellectual man.
 The "setting-up" exercises and other military drills afford excellent means of physical development.
-Our gymnasium, football and baseball games, and field sports are directed by one of our regular instructors, who for some years was a leader in the gymnasium of one of the Eastern universities.
+Our gymnasium, football and baseball, games, and field sports are directed by our regular instructors, who in former years were leaders in athletics in Eastern universities.
 Our students are encouraged to indulge in these sports to a reasonable extent, but we discourage professional athletics and any tendency to make physical development take precedence over the higher aims of a true education.